WiiLink24/web/src/content/services/animalcrossing.md

 color: 4dd14160
 ---

-<l class="notice warn smallwidth">Although this service is accessible via our DNS, it is externally managed by Larsen.
+<l class="notice warn smallwidth">Although this service is accessible via our DNS, it is externally managed by a third party.
 Direct any queries to him with his contact information at https://larsenv.xyz.</l>

 ### Get special items delivered to you right on your Wii!